Trump was almost ten times more popular with Russian Twitter bots than Clinton

 - Twitter admits that 670,000 people interacted with Russian propaganda bots during US election

-The documents shared by Twitter have been made public by the Senate Judiciary Committee, and they show the how Russia used social media to attempt to interfere in the outcome of the election.
+The documents shared by Twitter have been made public by the Senate Judiciary Committee, and they show how Russia used social media to attempt to interfere in the outcome of the election.
 In all, the company says that around 2.12 million automated, election-related tweets -- receiving around 455 million impressions -- originated from Russian-linked accounts.

 Twitter explains its findings: